Click play to listen to this article.

-Here’s another example.
+Or think about this example.
 Being unable to connect with an ex emotionally is experienced externally as them flaking or testing you.
 But instead of addressing the underlying emotional issue, most people look for logical solutions to the symptoms of the problem.

 These logical solutions allow them to treat the symptoms and buy themselves more time to build emotional connections, when if they built those connections to begin with, they wouldn’t have to bother will all of the nonsense.

 Approaching re-attraction logically, in general, means making it difficult and cumbersome.
 The way you make re-attraction simpler, however, is by realizing and addressing your underlying emotional issues.
-A few examples:

 Example 2: Instead of altering your intentions when talking to your ex and trying to game them, realize that them rejecting your reconnection attempts is a good thing and that there’s no reason to avoid it.
 Rejection is like a filter.
-It screens out lovers who aren’t compatible and brings you closer to those who are.
+It screens out people who aren’t compatible and brings you closer to those who are.

 Example 3: Instead of pumping yourself up before going on a date with your ex, realize that you don’t need to be pumped up.
 It’s not your emotional state itself that’s attractive.
 A pumped up emotional state simply makes behaving in an attractive way more likely.
-(Spoiler: you can be in a bad mood and still be attractive).
+Spoiler: you can be in a bad mood and still be attractive.

 Example 4: Instead of trying to prove your value and worth to your ex (or yourself), realize that you don’t have to.
 If you believe in your own value and worth, it will come across in everything you do one way or another.

-And removing them, as well as accepting the emotional realities of re-attraction head-on, is the next step to rebuilding your relationship in a way where it grows to be durable, healthy, and enjoyable.
+Removing them, as well as accepting the emotional realities of re-attraction head-on, is the next step to rebuilding your relationship in a way where it grows to be durable, healthy, and enjoyable.